parkerjgit/algorithms/markdown/recursion_and_dynamic/recursion.md

 }
 ```

+**Notes:**
+* *actual* sorting happens in merge step. sort step just recursively divides in half until there is just one element in each half. merge sorts those two elements.

+---
 ## Find the magic value

 1. For a sorted distinct-valued array, the following conditions must be met for magic index to exist: